Do you need a Bat Survey for a planning application in London in 2021?

 Speed: Instant quotes, rapid surveys, reports in days not weeks.

-The Arbtech Guarantee: Follow our advice, and we guarantee that you get planning—or your money back.
+The Arbtech Guarantee: Follow our advice from bat surveys and other legally protected species surveys, and we guarantee that you get planning from the corresponding local authority — or your money back.

 You can find us here: